-This is one of the few multitools that can actually pass through TSA and has somewhat of a decent look to it.
+This is one of the few multitools that can pass through TSA and has somewhat of a decent look.

 Who This is For

-I’d like to say this is for the outdoorsy manly guy, but I find this to fit more for the person looking to use this as an accessory rather than have it do what it’s supposed to do.
+I’d like to say this is for the outdoorsy manly guy, but I find it to fit more for the person looking to use this as an accessory rather than have it do what it’s supposed to.

 Although a multitool, I find the look of this to be more on the gothic side.
 I like the concept and all, but I don’t think this will fit everyone’s style.

-Now it’s made out of stainless steel so you can expect this to be durable and get you to turning a screw and maybe cutting some 550 cord.
+Now it’s made of stainless steel, so you can expect this to be durable and get you to turn a screw and maybe cut some 550 cord.